 Earth Hour is a great way to make a statement that you are committed to an eco-friendlier planet.
 It is also a great way to be one with nature and bond with your loving canine as well!

-Will you be doing any of these activities with your dog during Earth Hour?
-What other activities can you do with your dog during Earth Hour?
+Will you be doing any of these things with your dog during Earth Hour?
+What other activities can pet parents and their dogs do without electronics?
 Let us know in the comments below!